-- Star reading assessments are to be administered before writing all IEPs.
-IEPs are to be completed termly (6 times a year). - Parallel Spelling Test The Denis Young spelling test is to be administered before writing all pupil passports. - Maths Those children who are below age related National Curriculum expectations (with the exception of Early Years Foundation Stage children) are to be assessed using the engagement model and pre-key stage standards termly.
-NTS Maths scores to be recorded.
-See Maths statement. - All results are to be recorded on the Lowbrook Vulnerable Children tracker and handed to the SENCo and Assessment Leader (Frances Garland and Ronni Quinby)
+- Star reading assessments are to be administered before writing all Pupil Passports.
+Pupil Passports are to be completed termly (3 times per year) The ZPD and reading age is to be written on the Pupil Passport and kept in the class assessment folder and SEND folder. - Parallel Spelling Test The Denis Young spelling test is to be administered before writing all Pupil Passports.
+Pupil Passports are to be completed termly (3 times a year).
+The score is to be written on the Pupil Passports and kept in class assessment folder. - Maths Those children who are below age related National Curriculum expectations (with the exception of Early Years Foundation Stage children) are to be assessed on the P scale termly (3 times a year).
+The P score is to be recorded on the Pupil Passports (if appropriate).
+PUMA scores to be recorded.
+See Maths statement.

+• All results are to be recorded on the Lowbrook Vulnerable Children tracker and handed to the SENCo (Frances Garland) and Inclusion Manager and Assessment Leader (Veronica Quinby)